 - 2 cups chicken broth (substitute vegetable broth for vegetarian)

 Preheat the stove to 350 and grease two small or one large casserole dish with 1 tablespoon of olive oil.

 In a large pot, warm 1 tablespoon of olive oil over medium heat.
 Add the sausage.
 Cook until browned, breaking up the meat with a wooden spoon.
 Add the butternut squash, leeks, salt and pepper.
 Cook until the leeks are soft, stirring occasionally.
 Add the kale, cover and cook for 4-5 minutes or until wilted.

-Add the bread, remaining olive oil and toss to distribute oil.
+Add the bread, remaining olive oil and toss to distribute the oil.
 Whisk the egg and chicken broth together in a separate bowl, and then add to the pop.
-Toss the bread mixture around to coat and cook about a minute, until the liquid is absorbed.
+Toss the bread mixture around to coat and cook for about a minute until the liquid is absorbed.